muschellij2/open_ms_data/cross_sectional/README.md

 truth segmentations of white matter lesions.
 The images are grouped into folders for each of the patients.
 Each patient's folder consists of:

-- Co-registered and bias corrected T1-weighted (T1W), contrast enhanced T1-weighted (T1WKS), T2-weighted (T2W) and FLAIR images
+- Co-registered and bias corrected T1-weighted (T1W), contrast enhanced T1-weighted (T1WKS), T2-weighted (T2W) and FLAIR images (co-registered to FLAIR space)
-- Brain mask
+- Brain mask (in FLAIR space)
 - Consensus white matter lesion segmentations (in FLAIR space)
 - RAW images in their original space
-- Intra-study transform parameters
+- Intra-study transform parameters (rigid to FLAIR)

 To preserve patients' privacy **all images have been defaced**.
 For more details please see the *References*.